 Adopting an Eat The Frog approach, I tackled the most tedious bullet journal module first —my online world: blogging, social media feeding and tracking, stats, maintenance chores, reviews —the works.

-This article walks through the nuances of each.
+This article walks through the nuances.
 My rationale for related implementation choices appears within the relevant text section, explaining the length of this article.
 In my defense, I’ve yet to find a detailed presentation of the Jibun Techo within the context of a blogger’s nitty gritty concerns.
 My intent: provide that missing link.

 Courtesy warning for those loving artistic spreads: you’ll find none in this series.
-Time with my bullet journal concentrates on planning, not doodling.
+Time with my bullet journal focuses on planning, not doodling.

 Mapping this Series